The Exodus of the Hebrews, Moses and the Pharaohs

 This change in religious orientation is demonstrated in the changed burial practices of the kings of Egypt, the establishment of Thebes as the focus of the new religious and cultural center of Egypt, and changes in the style and content of art and culture of the New Kingdom which returned to the idealistic forms of the Old Kingdom.

 The establishment of the burial place of Pharaohs and powerful nobles of the New Kingdom in the Valley of the Kings replaced the traditions of the Osiris cult involving the building of royal pyramids.

 The Pyramid Shaped Mountain of the Valley of the Kings

 The end of pyramid building saw a new, pragmatic change in royal burials, which required far less labor, being located in the shadow of a natural pyramid shaped mountain on the West Bank near Thebes.
 This new tradition, is believed to have begun either with the son of Ahmose I, Amenhotep I or his successor,Thutmose I.

-Ahmose's son, Amenhotep I was posthumously awarded "titular" god status after his death, which reflects the God King status that the Pharaoh's of the New Kingdom now carried and an indication of the transformations that occurred following the abandonment of the Osiris cult and the adoption of Amun-Re as supreme deity.
+Ahmose's heir, Amenhotep I was posthumously awarded "titular" god status after his death.
+This status accorded the king reflects the God King status that the Pharaoh's of the New Kingdom now assumed.
+It is also an indication of the transformations that occurred following the abandonment of the Osiris cult and the adoption of Amun as supreme deity.